Pharmacy Technician Programs in Phoenix, AZ

 The course is approved by both the PTCB and the Arizona Board of Pharmacy.

-Arizona College of Allied Health (Glendale)
+Arizona College (Glendale)

 The 34-week Pharmacy Technician Training program offered at the school provides both an extensive overview of the skills needed to work as a pharmacy technician and the knowledge needed to pass the PTCE certification test.
 Students come from all walks of life and classroom-based learning is offered on a day or evening basis.
 Some portions of the coursework can also be completed online.